I'm just waiting for something to exit the printer.

 Cut nine.

-Uh, let's do eight and nine.
+Let's do eight and nine.

-Uh, This is from Monday.
+This is from Monday.

 Mark my words.

-That's the way this is gonna happen.
+That's the way this is going to happen.

-Oh remember FDR didn't spend enough soon enough.
+Remember, FDR didn't spend enough soon enough.

-Here is and there's airplane noises aboard Air Force One.
+Here is, and there's airplane noises aboard Air Force One.

-Uh press Secretary Robert Gibbs on Tuesday, yesterday.
+Press Secretary Robert Gibbs on Tuesday, yesterday.

-Uh but there are no particular plans at this point for a second stimulus package at the moment.
+But there are no particular plans at this point for a second stimulus package at the moment.

-I wouldn't foreclose it, but I wouldn't say at the same time there's uh readily making plans to do so.
+I wouldn't foreclose it, but I wouldn't say at the same time there's readily making plans to do so.

 He says there's not one being planned, but I wouldn't foreclose the idea.

-Also, there's this from just now, grab sound by 28.
+Also, there's this from just now.

 This is Trace Gallagher at the Fox News Channel just a moment ago.